Author has written 4 stories for Harry Potter.

 So I have no problem reading other ships, Dumbledore being everything from simply a misguided idiot to outright evil, or Snape being everything from a self-centred narcissist to outright evil.

 Anyway, I hope you like my stories.
 As per usual; if you don't like them, don't read them.
-If you send me an abusive PM or so-called 'review', I want you to picture a 49 year old white male sitting at his computer with a big grin on his face flipping you off.
+If you send me an abusive PM or so-called 'review', I want you to picture a 51 year old white male sitting at his computer with a big grin on his face flipping you off.
 That's my only response.
-However, I might also post your comments - in bold - at the start of the next latest chapter to hold you up for ridicule.
+However, I might also post your comments - in bold - at the start of the next latest chapter of my latest story to hold you up for ridicule.
 After all, the greater majority of such reviews are always posted as 'Guest' reviews.
 Why?
 Because they're too much the coward to actually use their real accounts to post such rubbish.